BYLAWS OF

 Membership

-(a) Fellows: Any person who has substantially met the qualifications as described in Article II, Section 3 for a period of not less than twenty years as of the date of induction (or such shorter period of time as the Board of Governors may from time to time establish) shall be eligible for election as a Fellow and to have all the rights and privileges of Fellows.
+(a) Fellows: Any person who has substantially met the qualifications as described in Article II, Section 3 for a period of not less than twenty years as of the date of induction (or such shorter period of time as the Board may from time to time establish) shall be eligible for election as a Fellow and to have all the rights and privileges of Fellows.
 The tenure of practice and specialty shall be established or validated by the nominators from personal observation or sources of unimpeachable authority.

 (b) Honorary Fellows: Any person, who does not otherwise qualify for membership under Section 1(a), (c) or (d), but who has given outstanding service or made a valuable contribution to workers’ compensation law and who is qualified to render assistance to the College in the accomplishment of its purposes shall be eligible for election as an Honorary Fellow and to have all rights and privileges of a Fellow, except the rights to vote and hold office.
 Honorary Fellows shall not be required to pay dues.
-The election as an Honorary Fellow, shall not preclude a subsequent election as a Fellow.
+The election as an Honorary Fellow shall not preclude a subsequent election as a Fellow.

 • attained the age of seventy-five (75) years; or

-• has ceased to engage in the active practice of such Fellow’s profession by reason of age, retirement, illness, infirmity or other reason satisfactory to the Board.
+• has ceased to engage in the active practice of such Fellow’s profession by reason of age, retirement, illness, infirmity, or other reason satisfactory to the Board.

 The Board has complete discretion to determine whether a Fellow is eligible for designation as Emeritus Fellow.
 Emeritus Fellows shall have all the rights of Fellowship except the right to vote and hold office but shall not be required to pay dues.
-Fellows who were designated an Emeritus Fellow under the standards which prevailed prior to adoption of this amendment to these Bylaws in March 2021 shall be grandfathered and shall continue to be recognized as Emeritus Fellows.

 (d) Posthumous or Deceased Fellows: Any deceased person who met the qualifications to be a Fellow.